 The class should work together to make a list of expectations for guided math time if you haven’t done so already.
 Things like what volume level is expected and when to bother the teacher should be explicitly outlined.

 Students also need to know the specific expectations for each center.
 As you introduce each guided math group station to your students, make sure they know what to do at each station.
 With young learners, step-by-step instructions are best.
 Make sure each student knows exactly what to work on in the center and that all questions are answered.
-The better your students know what they are supposed to do at the station, the fewer interruptions in your guided math groups.
+This is great way for your students to know what they are supposed to do at the station in less time.
+This means fewer interruptions in your guided math small groups which is my personal preference.

 What do you want students to do when they are done with a center?